-From Body Scrubs to Hair Treatments: 5 DIY Recipes Using Coffee
+7 DIY Coffee Scrub Recipes—From Face Masks to Hair Treatments

 Ingredients:

-3 tablespoons coffee grounds (new, if possible)
+3 tbsp coffee grounds (new, if possible)

-1 tablespoon natural oil of your choice: Olive, grape seed, coconut, or almond
+1 tbsp natural oil of your choice: olive, grape seed, coconut, or almond

-1 tablespoon brown sugar
+1 tbsp brown sugar

 Directions: